My Nine-Year-Old Asks Before She Says Good Morning

 Moving God’s Love From Head to Heart for Christian Professionals

-Exchange: If I really believed God’s love meets me at the door with full attention and delight, how would that change what I’m feeling and what I’m believing about God, myself, and my spouse when I walk into the house tonight?
+Exchange: If I really believed God’s love had already met me on Saturday morning with full attention, how would that change what I am feeling and believing about God, myself, and the people who have been reading me all week?

 With you on the journey,